vvitsivakumar/test/Preview.md

 Enter your choice [0-12]:
 ```

 - To check all information at once, select option **1**.
-You will see the full diagnostic output in sequence.
+You will see full diagnostic output in sequence.
-- If you want to run a single specific check instead of all, select the relevant option number from the menu when prompted.
+- If you want to run a single specific check instead of all, select the relevant option by passing optinon number from the menu when prompted.
 [Click here for more detail](#single-specific-check)
+- After selecting option
+- Below is the output of option ((1) Run all checks)

 ```
 Welcome to User_Name
 Date: Thursday 19 June 2025 10:57:40 AM IST